COVID-19 alert: Read about eased restrictions for businesses in Greater Brisbane from 1am, Friday 22 January.

 EUCAS-accredited producer requirements

 Only properties accredited under European Union Cattle Accreditation Scheme (EUCAS) can supply cattle for the EU market.
-EUCAS is now administered nationwide by the Department of Agriculture.
+EUCAS is now administered nationwide by the Department of Agriculture, Water and the Environment.